natedognj/miniGames/README.md

 # miniGames
- Creating an arcade of games for practice which can be swapped between in the gameHub.
+ Creating an arcade of games for coding practice which can be swapped between in the gameHub.